Practical Computing Exercise for Week 7: — Solutions

 • Compare links for the Gamma family.

-predict patient survival in a Drug trial based on age and type of drug.
+predict patient survival time in a Drug trial based on age and type of drug.
 Obtain the data using:

 data(Cancer, package="ELMER")